-3.11 Striped Bass
+3.118Striped Bass

-- A. Minimum size: Twenty-eight inches (28") - B. Maximum size: Less than thirty-five inches (< 35") - C. Season: January 1 through December 31 - D. Possession limit: One (1) fish per person per day - E. Any person recreationally harvesting a striped bass thirty-four inches (34") or larger shall at the time of harvest have the right pectoral fin removed at a point as close to the body of the fish as possible.
+- A. Minimum size: Twenty-eight inches (28"). - B. Maximum size: Less than thirty-one inches (< 31").

-F. Circle hooks Gear Restrictions:
+- C. Season: January 1 through December 31. - D. Possession limit: One (1) fish per person per day.

-1. The use of circle hooks is required by any person while fishing recreationally with bait for striped bass.
+E. Gear Restrictions:

-- a.
+- 1. The use of circle hooks is required by any person while fishing recreationally with bait for striped bass. - a.
 Bait is defined as any marine or aquatic organism live or dead, whole or parts thereof. - b.
 The circle hook requirement shall not apply to any artificial lure with bait attached. - 2.
 Striped bass caught on any unapproved method of take must be returned to the water immediately without unnecessary injury. - 3.
 It shall be unlawful for any person to gaff or attempt to gaff any striped bass at any time when fishing recreationally.
 Use of a spear or bolt while diving (SCUBA, Snorkeling or free) shall not be considered gaffing. - a.
 A gaff is defined as an implement used after a fish has been caught by other means, to puncture, hook or penetrate the fish during the process of retrieval or release of said fish.
 For the purpose of this definition, a spear or bolt commonly used in spearfishing will not be considered a gaff.